Thinking about Becoming Catholic?

 Adults who have already been validly baptized (including Baptized Catholics wanting to be confirmed) follow a path customized as much as possible to their unique needs and previous faith journey.
 It is very likely that the length and pace of your faith journey may differ from others.
 Rites take place and sacraments are conferred when both the individual and the parish are ready, and prayerful discernment is always a part of each person’s journey.

-For more information or to schedule a one-on-one meeting, contact Faye Akers in the Adult Faith Office at email@example.com or call (515) 440-1030.
+For more information or to schedule a one-on-one meeting, contact Vivian Day in the Faith Formation Office by email or at 515-440-1030.

 You may also view and print a copy of the most recent Becoming Catholic brochure.